datopian/makeitmarkdown/quickly-create-a-sandbox-website.md

+# How to quickly create a sandbox website

 By the end of this guide you will have a working markdown site you can edit, which gets published automatically online 🎉